AdamCollins/JustJS/README.md

 <script type="text/javascript" src="JustJS/just.js"></script>
 ```
 Voilà!
 You have are now ready to use JustJS.
-To begin, use JavaScript as you would normally as JustJS adds absolutley **no** functionality!
+To begin, use JavaScript as you would normally as JustJS adds absolutely **NO** functionality!
-Windows:

 ## Usage example

 Here is an example of how to run a simple `Hello World!` program.